Krystal Taylor's EDM310 Class Blog

 In Back to the Future, I learned that as a teacher, I need to think outside of the box!
 Brian Crosby from Agnes Risney Elementary School in Sparks, Nevada, talks about how he used Project Based Learning to create a hot air balloon.
 The children had to write stories about being the hot air balloon.
 The children learned about air pressure changes and recorded a video to embed into their blog.
 The students then wrote other classes around the world to send their "high hopes" and they placed them, along with their own and a video camera, and sent the balloon off.
 The students watched the balloon travel by using Google Maps and watched the video feed from the balloon.
 This project really was outside of the box.

 In the Blended Learning Cycle and Paul Anderson is all about flipping classrooms.
 Blended learning is blending online, mobile, and classroom by using the five E's, Engage, Explore, Explain, Expand, and Evaluate.
+We also need to incorporate QUIVERS which stands for

 QUestion